Carousel Buses: History

 In April 2025, Carousel took over a number of Royal Borough of Windsor and Maidenhead and Buckinghamshire Council contracted services in the Maidenhead/Windsor and Chesham areas, significantly expanding their area of operation.

 In July 2025, it was announced that new services would be introduced, increasing the number of buses between High Wycombe and Beaconsfield.
-New route 105 would connect Beaconsfield Coleshill and Amersham Chesham and Chartridge.
+New route 105 would connect Beaconsfield To the Chalfonts, Amersham and Chesham.
 In addition, the number of buses on route 103 between High Wycombe and Slough would be increased to every 30 minutes, extending to Windsor every 30 minutes on Mondays to Saturdays and every hour on Sundays.
 Route 104 would have its Sunday services run hourly between Beaconsfield, The Chalfonts, Gerrards Cross and Uxbridge.

-Also in late 2025, Carousel changed its "One" Network with route 1B being extended to Hemel Hempstead via Lye Green and Whelpley Hill (as well as being diverted to serve Penn Street) the Hemel 1 serves Eskdale Avenue (Chesham), Botley and Ley Hill before both routes join up at Bovingdon and continue to Hemel, providing a new every 30 minute frequency between Chesham and Hemel (but hourly via there respected routes stated above).
-The 1A serves Pond Park Estate every 30 minutes but is supplemented with the 78/79/79A.
+In July 2025, Carousel Buses also celebrated 25 years of operation.
+The company celebrated this anniversary with an event taking place at their depot in High Wycombe that reunited multiple colleagues and managing directors.

+The company was later delivered 9 Alexander Dennis Enviro200s in 2 different sizes.
+4 of the buses were painted in a livery specified for bus routes in the Royal Borough of Windsor and Maidenhead and were put to service on routes 3, 3A, 4 and 9, with 3 others being set to operate routes 37 and 10/10A that give links to High Wycombe and Staines.
+The remaining 2 entered service on "Carousel Country" services around Buckinghamshire and Berkshire.